egustavsson/runExomeDepth/README.md

 <!-- badges: end -->

 This repo contains code to help call CNVs from WES, or targeted sequencing data, using [`ExomeDepth`](https://github.com/vplagnol/ExomeDepth).
 It allows multiple samples to be analysed at the same time with a set of baseline samples.

 # Getting Started

 ## Prerequisites

 To run this you will need to have `Docker` installed on your system. `Docker` is a platform that allows you to create, deploy, and run applications in containers.
 More information about `Docker` can be found at https://www.docker.com/.
 Follow the instructions below to install `Docker` if you have not already:

+While you can run this without docker, we advise against it due to problems compatabilities of dependencies.
+Information n how to do so can be found here [without docker](/runExomeDepth/without_docker/README.md)

 ### Installing Docker